Fujifilm X-H1 vs Panasonic TZ100

 Studio photographers will appreciate that the Fujifilm X-H1 (unlike the TZ100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-H1 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the TZ100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TZ100 was succeeded by the Panasonic TZ200.
+Both the X-H1 and the TZ100 have been discontinued, but can regularly be found used on ebay.
+The TZ100 was replaced by the Panasonic TZ200, while the X-H1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So how do things add up?
 Is the Fujifilm X-H1 better than the Panasonic TZ100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.